 The policy liability limits and deductible you choose will affect the premium you pay.
 Higher limits cost more and provide greater coverage.
 A higher deductible could reduce your premium but cost more in the long run.

 Most tech businesses and contractors (63%) choose errors and omissions policies with a:

 The cost of small business liability insurance also depends on the specifics of the policy.
 For example, an errors and omissions policy that includes cyber liability insurance will cost more since it includes coverage for data breaches.

-Your line of work and its risks also affect your premium.
+Your line of work and its risks affect your premium.
 For example, computer repair technicians may pay more for general liability insurance because they handle other people's property and could be blamed if something breaks.
 IT consultants might pay more for errors and omissions insurance because they're vulnerable to client lawsuits over the quality of their advice.

-Risk management.
+Reduce your risks.
 Tech companies with no previous claims on their insurance can expect to pay less for business insurance.
 You can avoid claims with a risk management plan for workplace safety and cybersecurity threats.
 That could include:

-Purchase a business owner’s policy.
+Bundle policies.
+Bundling policies can lower your premium.
 Small, low-risk technology businesses may be eligible for a business owner’s policy.
 A BOP bundles general liability insurance with commercial property insurance at a lower cost than purchasing the policies separately.

 Buy only the coverage you need.
 Small tech companies don't necessarily need the same protection as larger companies.
 When purchasing a policy, choose coverage limits and a deductible that are appropriate for your level of risk.

 It’s easy to get coverage for your small tech company with TechInsurance.
 Instead of contacting multiple insurance companies, you simply fill out one easy online application to get quotes from top-rated insurance providers.